tmatic-trading/crypto-platform/README.md

 """
 ```

 The parameters of the sell order are described above.
-All parameters are optional and can be omitted.
+All parameters except ```bot``` are optional and can be omitted.

 > [!NOTE]
 > *The parameters of the buy order are the same, except that the price defaults to the first bid in the order book, the method moves the last buy order and cancels all sell orders accordingly.*